dthain/opsys-sp24/project6/index.md

 ```
 int bcache_read( struct bcache *bc, int blocknum, char *data );
 int bcache_write( struct bcache *bc, int blocknum, const char *data );
-int bcache_drop( struct bcache *bc, int blocknum );
+int bcache_sync struct bcache *bc );
 ```

-As the name suggests, `bcache_read` should read a 4KB block from disk into the buffer/cache, then copy the 4KB cached data into the `data` pointer provided by the caller.  `bcache_write` should copy 4KB from the `data` pointer into the buffer/cache, and arrange for it to be written back to disk as time permits.  `bcache_drop` indicates that the given block number is no longer needed, and the cache may drop it.
+As the name suggests, `bcache_read` should read a 4KB block from disk into the buffer/cache, then copy the 4KB cached data into the `data` pointer provided by the caller.  `bcache_write` should copy 4KB from the `data` pointer into the buffer/cache, and arrange for it to be written back to disk as time permits.  `bcache_sync` should pause until all pending writes in the buffer have completed.
-These three functions do not access the disk directly, but should modify the state of the buffer cache, and (possibly) wait for the I/O scheduler thread to take some action before returning.
+These three functions do not access the disk directly, but may modify the state of the buffer cache, and may wait for the I/O scheduler thread to take some action before returning.

 The I/O scheduler thread running in the background does not interact